 Repayment terms are also flexible.
 You could qualify for a loan for just 6 months or all the way up to 60 months.

-The online form is simple, and by filling out just one application, you get access to NorthStarCash.com’s entire network of relevant lenders.
+The online form is simple, and by filling out just one loan request form, you get access to NorthStarCash.com’s entire network of relevant lenders.

-This is great because you only receive loan offers from lenders who work in your state.
+This is great because you only receive a loan offer from a lender who works in your state.
 You then get to review the details carefully to make sure they work for you.

 If you don’t like what you see, there’s absolutely no obligation to take out the loan.
 If you do, you simply sign a loan agreement with the lender.
 Then you can receive your loan funds anywhere between one and five business days.

-From start to finish, NorthStarCash.com offers a streamlined application process with personalized loan offers.
+From start to finish, NorthStarCash.com offers a streamlined loan request process with personalized loan offers.
 It’s a great way to access an entire network of lenders in just a matter of minutes.

 Avant is a solid lender for borrowers of any credit type.
 The minimum credit score requirement comes in at just 600 on the FICO scale.
 If you’re in that lower bracket, expect to pay on the higher end of their interest rates, which range between 9.95% and 36% APR.